Paisley Park Cover Final

 Take me away

 During the production of “Purple Rain,” Price came up with the idea of Paisley Park.
-Apparently named after the Prince song “Paisley Park” that includes lyrics like “Come 2 the park/And play with us/There are no rules/In Paisley Park,” the campus was opened in 1987 for $10 million and 65,000 square feet.
+Named after the Prince song “Paisley Park,” which includes lyrics like “Come 2 the park/And play with us/There are no rules/In Paisley Park,” the campus was opened in 1987 for $10 million and 65,000 square feet.

 In the days before Prince, Paisley Park was merely a fantasy.
 A chorus of the song proclaims, “Paisley Park is in your heart.”
 Paisley Park was built in 1987, a sixty-five thousand square foot, ten million dollar recording studio in Chanhassen, Minnesota.